Many people feel that they simply can't afford a divorce because they don't have any savings and can't afford to hire a lawyer.

 Lois Asks: After a long-term separation (13+ years), I'm ready to move on with my life.
 I want to get remarried, but I don't have the money to hire a lawyer to get a divorce.
 What options I do have?

 Brette's Response: You can do a simple uncontested divorce.
 It's quick and simple.
 Check your state's court website for forms or go to the court clerk's office.
-(You can also use an online service like 3Step Divorce to help you complete the forms.
-Pay only $84 today to get your divorce started with their payment plan).
+(You can also use an online service like US Legal to help you complete the Family Law forms required by your state).

 Raylene' Question: I was married over ten years ago, but my husband and I were only together for six months.
 We are still married.
 How do I get a cheap divorce while living in Georgia?